UVASGD/spring-2024-metroidvania/README.md

 # Gold and Rot

-Directed by Nate Pawlas and Kedrick Fudala
+This is the repo for Gold & Rot, a game directed by Nate Pawlas and Kedrick Fudala for SGD.